KDE/documentation-docs-kdenlive-org/effects_and_compositions/audio.rst

 .. versionadded:: 19.12.0

+.. versionchanged:: 22.08

 .. image:: /images/Audio-Mixer.png
    :alt: Audio-Mixer

-The audio mixer has following function for each channel:
+The audio mixer has following functions for each channel:

 1. Channel number (audio track number) or Master channel
 2. Mute an audio channel
 3. Solo an audio channel
-4. Record audio direct on the track of the related audio channel
+4.	:ref:`Record audio <audio-recording>` direct on the track of the related audio channel
 5. Opens the effect stack of the related audio channel
 6. Balance the audio channel.
 Either with the slider or with values
 7. Adjustment of the volume